- 1/2 cup all-purpose flour

 - In a microwave-safe bowl, sprinkle gelatin over 1/4 cup cold water; let stand 1 minute.
 Microwave on high for 20 seconds.
 Stir and let stand 1 minute or until gelatin is completely dissolved.
 Stir into eggnog mixture.

 - Divide mixture in half.
-In a small bowl, whisk cocoa and remaining water until blended; stir into one half of the eggnog mixture.
+In a small bowl, whisk cocoa and remaining water until blended; stir into half of the eggnog mixture.
 Stir rum extract into the remaining half.
 Refrigerate both mixtures, covered, until partially set.

 - Fold 2 cups whipped topping into rum-flavored portion; spoon into crust.
 Gently spread chocolate portion over top.
 Refrigerate, covered, at least 2 hours before serving.
 If desired, top with additional whipped topping and sprinkle with nutmeg.
 Yield: 8 servings.